mmbman/Katagiri/1984-02-08-Blue-Cliff-Record-Case-54.md

 “Source” means you cannot see the human world in terms of your own view.
 I see the human word in terms of my point of view, but simultaneously I have to put aside my view and see the whole universe behind me, within me, outside of me.
 I don’t know *where*; but the universe is there.
 This is just like a tree.
 This is me.

 This is a practice, not discussion.
-I have to take care of myself, understanding the human word and human life in terms of my view, but next moment I have to put aside my views, and then I have to get a taste really deeply of the whole nature within me, by which my life has been supported, consciously or unconsciously.
+I have to take care of myself, understanding the human world and human life in terms of my view, but next moment I have to put aside my views and then I have to get a taste really deeply of the whole [of] nature within me, by which my life has been supported, consciously or unconsciously.

 *[Tape change.]*